r0m454rc4/MazeMaster_A-Star-Solver/README.md

 - **Drawing Mazes:** You can draw your own mazes using the drawing tool provided in the app.
 Simply use your finger or mouse to draw the maze layout on the screen.

 - **Opening Mazes:** Alternatively, you can open previously created maze files.
-The app supports JSON files representing maze configurations.
+The app supports plain txt files representing maze configurations.

 ### AI Agent Training